 Does the Certificate program offer financial assistance or support?

-Our program does have scholarship money available for up to 4 students per academic year.
-Beginning AY 2022-23, scholarships will be up to $6000 applied to tuition costs.
+Scholarship money is available each year for up to 4 students per academic year.
+Beginning AY 2022-23, selected students will each receive up to $6000 applied towards their MCH Certificate course-specific tuition costs.

 Does the application process look any different for a non-UofSC student?